Camping Season in Southern Vietnam

 [Back to Contents]

-‘Lost Year’ Camping Trip
+‘Lost Year’ Camping in the Pine Forests

 To mark the end of 2020 (the ‘Lost Year’), my friends and I went on a wild camping trip in the forests of the Central Highlands.
-Knowing we were fortunate to be able to engage in an outdoor activity in nature such as this at a time when many of our friends and relatives in our home countries were still experiencing Covid lock-downs or social-distancing, we wanted to make the most of our relative freedom, and mark the end of what had been, for everyone, an unexpected, challenging, and in many ways life-changing year…..continue reading
+Knowing we were fortunate to be able to engage in an outdoor activity in nature such as this at a time when many of our friends and relatives in our home countries were still experiencing Covid lock-downs or social-distancing, we wanted to make the most of our relative freedom, and mark the end of what had been, for everyone, an unexpected, challenging, and in many ways life-changing year.”…..continue reading

-[Click image to read]
+[Click the image to see the full guide]

 'Lost Year' camping, Vietnam